brrltd/sapphire/docs/en/reference/uploadfield.md

 ## Usage

-The field can be used in two ways: To upload a single file into a `has_one` relationship, or allow multiple files into a fixed folder (or relationship).
+The field can be used in three ways: To upload a single file into a `has_one` relationship, or allow multiple files into a `has_many` or `many_many` relationship, or to act as a stand alone uploader into a folder with no underlying relation.

+## Validation

+Although images are uploaded and stored on the filesystem immediately after selection, the value (or values) of this field will not be written to any related record until the record is saved and successfully validated.
+However, any invalid records will still persist across form submissions until explicitly removed or replaced by the user.

+Care should be taken as invalid files may remain within the filesystem until explicitly removed.

 ### Single fileupload